Using JUMP to submit your PhD thesis

 - Once the submission has been reviewed by the Faculty of Graduate Studies and an external examiner has been chosen by the Associate Dean, the thesis examination will be initiated.
 Email notifications will be sent to:

-- Internal and external examiners providing them with a link for accessing a .pdf copy of the candidate’s thesis (and supplemental files if applicable) and instructions for submitting their report.
-Internal and external examiners are requested to submit their detailed reports within three (3) weeks.
-The Faculty of Graduate Studies will email individual examiners a reminder if their report hasn’t been received after three (3) weeks.
+- Internal and external examiners providing them with a link for accessing a .pdf copy of the candidate’s thesis (and supplementary files if applicable) and instructions for submitting their report.
+Internal and external examiners are requested to submit their detailed reports within four (4) weeks.
+The Faculty of Graduate Studies will email individual examiners a reminder if their report hasn’t been received after four (4) weeks.

 - The student and advisor/co-advisor to inform them that the thesis examination is now in progress.
 They are reminded that while the thesis is undergoing review, no communication is permitted with examining committee members regarding the thesis until all internal and external examiner reports have been received.